shariq1989/cookbook/content/recipe/veg_eggs_benedict.md

 1. While the water for the eggs is coming to a boil, warm oil in a small saute pan.
 2. Add the spinach and argula.
 Cook until wilted.
 3. Stir in the salt and red chili flakes until combined.
+4. Plate the greens and top them with sliced avocado.

 To Serve: